superflanker/NaivePyDESSEM/docs/source/userguide.md

 **Note:** Some solvers (e.g., CPLEX, Gurobi) require valid licenses.
 Ensure environment variables (e.g., `PATH`, `CPLEX_HOME`, `GUROBI_HOME`) are correctly configured before executing optimization models.

-## 3. Problem Formulation and Mathematical Modeling
+## 3. PROBLEM FORMULATION AND MATHEMATICAL MODELING

 This chapter formalizes the mathematical structures that underpin each model, providing a unified notation and formulation style across planning horizons.
 Each model is expressed as a mixed-integer or linear optimization problem, with explicit definitions of sets, parameters, decision variables, objective functions, and constraints.